makauimmaculate/hackathon_portfolio/README.md

 The website allows visitors to:

 •	Know more about my Educational background, skills and projects i have previously worked on.
-•	It allows download my resume.
+•	It allows download my CV.
 •	Allows users to contact me via the contact form which sends direct messages to my personal email where we can interact.

 **The website is build using:**